OWASP/CheatSheetSeries/cheatsheets_draft/Vulnerable_Dependency_Management_Cheat_Sheet.md

 So, we can identify any call to this dependency but we still miss information about which kind of patching we must perform...

-To obtain these informations, we use the CVE description to know which kind of vulnerability affect the dependency:
-* The `description` give the answer: SQL injection, Remote Code Execution, Cross-Site Scripting, Cross-Site Request Forgery...
+To obtain these informations, we use the CVE content to know which kind of vulnerability affect the dependency.
+The `description` property give the answer: SQL injection, Remote Code Execution, Cross-Site Scripting, Cross-Site Request Forgery...

 Now, we know which kind of patching we must perform (it's become similar to [Case 2](#case-2) with the protection code) and where to add it.